 Of the original 400 issued rifles sent to Mexico, I have yet to see one.
 I hope they are in a storage facility deep in a dusty Mexican armory somewhere waiting for me to discover them.

 There is a single Model 1908 in a museum, presented to General Joaquin Amaro, but I don’t really count this one because it is a presentation piece.

-So… what happened to the known rifles that went to Germany?
-Of the 3,500 Mondragon rifles battle losses probably accounted for many.
-Normal wear and tear of any weapon during wartime use would have also ruined many.
-I have read that most likely they were destroyed after the hostilities ceased.
+So!… what happened to the known rifles that went to Germany?
+Of the approximately 3,500 Mondragon rifles that went to Germany battle losses probably accounted for many.
+Normal wear and tear during wartime use would have also ruined many.
+I have read that “most likely they were destroyed after the hostilities ceased”.
 However, it’s been my observation that after any war money is tight.
 Then, why would you destroy an asset even if it is obsolete?
 Considering the vast war reparations the allies demanded from Germany it would certainly make sense that Britain and France would sell off whatever they could.

 This is when American capitalism kicked in.
 Founded in 1865, Francis Bannerman & Sons., the New York based purchaser of surplus military items, bought all the surplus weapons and war accouterments they could get their hands on.
 This would included the few leftover Mondragon rifles.
 Although there are no official sales contracts or letters from which I can draw information, there is the 1925 Bannerman Catalog, page 66, that lists the Mondragon rifle for sale.
 It is erroneously advertised as one of the “principal weapons of the World War”.
 It is listed in the 1925 catalog all the way through to the 1966 catalog.
 Almost of the Mondragon rifles found today are FSK15 conversions which lends credence to my war surplus theory.